open/close all folders

 - The games also feature Deku Scrubs and Mad Scrubs, which hide underneath bushes until approached.

 - Big Skulltulas drop around all over the game.
 Great Deku Tree, Forest Temple, Kakariko Well and Shadow Temple are where they're most common.
-Nothing quite like a spider the size of your clydesdale dropping into your face just over an entrance.
+Nothing quite like a spider the size of a Clydesdale dropping into your face just over an entrance.

 - Also there are these "doors" that can attack you if you try to open them, plus the pots and floor tiles that look nothing out of the ordinary until you get too close and they hover for a second and then hurl themselves at you.

 - The first two games of the Metroid Prime Trilogy have wall-dwelling Reaper Vines, Aqua Reapers, and Darkling Tentacles that act this way.

 - Some the Metroids in the original NES Metroid 1 are kind of like this, in that they lurk just off screen then rush you as soon as they appear, and a few do start off in the ceiling or floor.

 - Metroid: Other M has the Whipvine, which acts similarly to the various tentacles from the first two Prime games, and the Grippers, which pretend to be random flowers growing in the background before jumping out and eating your head when you walk past.